seregaed/html-css/README.md

-# html-css
-Responsive Web Design Projects - Build a Survey Form.
+# Responsive Web Design Projects - Build a Survey Form.

 From freecodecamp.org
 Created by Sergey Edalin, 2019